This article contains affiliate links. (Disclosure policy).

 A quick search on the Internet about remedies for morning sickness and your shopping list to stop the nausea is complete: ginger, acupressure bands, B6-vitamin supplements, acupuncture treatment, herbal teas, and hypnosis…

 But there is a risk that you will be disappointed.
-Many of these widely marketed remedies for morning sickness are not proved efficient by research – some may even be harmful to your baby.
+Many of these widely marketed remedies for morning sickness are not proven efficient by research – some may even be harmful to your baby.

 So save your money and your health.
 First, read about what research says about these different morning sickness cures.
 Then make your choices.